tenet-ac-za/simplesamlphp-module-sqlattribs/README.md

 * `attribute` - the attribute to use as the uid/key for database searches, defaults to `eduPersonPrincipalName` if not specified.

 * `limit` - an optional array specifying the attribute names we can add.
 If not specified, all attributes that are found in the database are added.
+Defaults to allowing all attributes.

 * `replace` - behaviour when an existing attribute of the same name is encountered.
 If `false` (the default) then new values are pushed into an array, creating a multi-valued attribute.
 If `true`, then existing attributes of the same name are replaced (deleted).